Darline Radamaker

-Darline Radamaker (born 16 April 1999) is an American-raised Haitian footballer who plays as a midfielder for the Grand Valley State Lakers.
+Darline Radamaker (born 16 April 1999) is an American-raised Haitian footballer who plays as a midfielder.
 She has been a member of the Haiti women's national team.
 She is nicknamed the "Haitian Marta" due to her adroit dribbling.
 She is widely expected to be a key player for the Haiti U-20 Women's National Team as it attempts to qualify for the 2016 FIFA U-20 Women's World Cup.